autonity/docs.autonity.org/reference/api/aut/index.md

 :::

 ## registerValidator

 Registers a validator on an Autonity Network.

-The `registerValidator` method provides as argument the [enode](/glossary/#enode) URL of the validator node, the validator's oracle server address, and a proof of node ownership generated using the private key of the validator node's [P2P node key](/concepts/validator/#p2p-node-key) and the validator's [oracle server key](/concepts/oracle-network/#oracle-server-key).
+The `registerValidator` method provides as argument the [enode](/glossary/#enode) URL of the validator node, the validator's oracle server address, the validator's BLS public key used for consensus gossiping, and a proof of node ownership generated using the private key of the validator node's [P2P node keys, autonitykeys](/concepts/validator/#p2p-node-keys-autonitykeys) and the validator's [oracle server key](/concepts/oracle-network/#oracle-server-key).

 On method execution a `Validator` object data structure is constructed in memory, populated with method arguments and default values ready for validator registration processing: